 Proposals for the delivery of 50% or more of existing programs via distance education approaches should be developed using the University System of Georgia form linked below.
 (For institutions’ initial use of distance learning, the BOR requires a separate approval process, which Georgia State has already completed successfully.)

-Please note, if alterations to the existing program constitute a substantive change by SACS definitions, the proposal will require approval from the BOR Academic Affairs Committee.
+Please note, if alterations to the existing program constitute a substantive change by SACSCOC definitions, the proposal will require approval from the BOR Academic Affairs Committee.

 See new Degree Program process page for the guide to proposing new degree/major programs delivered primarily through distance education.